Singapore Expands Vaccinated Passengers’ Access to Quarantine-Free Travel.

 The city-state fought the Covid-19 pandemic at first by closing borders, imposing varying-intensity lockdowns, and conducting intensive contact tracing.
 Authorities are eager to restart the economy now that more than 80% of the population has been fully immunized.

-When Prime Minister Lee Hsien Loong unveiled a slew of initiatives as part of the “Living with Covid-19” policy on October 9, he declared, “Singapore cannot remain locked down and closed off eternally.”
+Prime Minister Lee Hsien Loong remarked earlier this month, when announcing a slew of initiatives as part of the “Living with Covid-19” policy, that “Singapore cannot remain locked down and walled off permanently.”

 Thousands of multinational firms have regional offices in Singapore, which rely on the city-role state’s as a business and aviation hub for their operations.